yambo-code/yambopy/docs/source/tutorial.rst

     python bse_conv_bn.py -r -b

-Once the calculation is done you can plot the optical absorption spectra:
+Once the calculations are done you can plot the optical absorption spectra:

 .. code-block:: bash